eldiankyo/cc-chatgpt/README.md

 Locate the **Minecraft folder** on your computer.
 The location depends on your operating system:

-For Windows: You can find the folder in the **Application Data** directory.
+**For Windows:** Find the folder in the **Application Data** directory.
 To access this, you need to open the Run command (Windows key + R), type in %APPDATA% and press Enter.
 Look for the "minecraft" folder in the window that opens up.

-For Unix/Linux: The Minecraft folder is usually located in the **Home** directory.
+**For Unix/Linux:** It's usually located in the **Home** directory.
 You can find it by opening the terminal and typing
 ```bash
 cd ~/.minecraft
 ```